fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~
   def bind[A, B](fa: F[A])(f: A => F[B]): F[B] = join(map(fa)(f))
 ~~~~~~~~

+Derived combinators are introduced for `.ap` and `.apply2` that require consistency with `.bind`.
+We will see later that this law has consequences for parallelisation strategies.

 `mproduct` is like `Functor.fproduct` and pairs the function's input with its output, inside the `F`.